Shakil281/AidRoute12/README.md

 | `GET`  | `/api/ethics`     | Fetch compliance and fairness metrics |

 ---
+**Development**
+AidRoute is an AI-powered triage and logistics coordination system designed to streamline the distribution of critical medical tissue, organs, and blood supplies across hospitals and community clinics during emergencies.
+Built on NVIDIA Nemotron (nano-9B-v2) via NVIDIA NIM.
+Anyone can access this by click on this :

 ## 🚀 Getting Started

 ### 🧩 Installation
 ```bash
 npm install